 Course-based Option.
-Specially designated sections of English 1301 ("Tsections,") are designed to provide additional support for students who are not TSI complete.
+Specially designated sections of English 1301 ("T-sections," whose section number begins with a "T") are designed to provide additional support for students who are not TSI complete.
 Students who are required to participate in developmental activities must enroll in these sections, which are identified by section numbers T10, T20, etc.